How to delete a Gmail account

 Once you have signed in with this alternative email address, the deletion of your Gmail email account will be finalised.

 If you have used IMAP to access Gmail, only messages copied to a local folder will be kept.
-Any emails on the server and folders synchronised with the closed Gmail account will be deleted.
+Any other emails will be deleted, and folders synchronised with the closed Gmail account will also be removed.